RISE Sleep Tracker

 This can help with weight loss as spreading your meals over a large period of the day keeps your body in fat-making mode, instead of fat-burning mode.

-We’ve covered more on what time to stop eating to lose weight here, including tips on how to stop eating late at night and more into how intermittent fasting affects weight loss here.
+We’ve covered more on what time to stop eating to lose weight here, including tips on how to stop eating late at night.

 RISE app screenshot to set reminder for when to have your last big meal